Happisburgh: St Mary's Church

 In 1086, the incoming Norman aristocracy had a simple church built on the site of the current tall stone one.
 It was demolished and rebuilt in the 15th century.
 The tall tower of St Mary's church is an important landmark to mariners, as it warns of the position of the treacherous nearby sandbanks.
-A new staircase was added to the top of the tower in 2001, in memory of the Happisburgh schoolboy Thomas Marshall, who was murdered in nearby Eccles on Sea in 1997.
-There is also a plaque to his memory; he is buried in the churchyard.

 In 1940, a German bomber released a trapped bomb from its bays during its return to Germany, and some shrapnel from the bomb can still be seen embedded in the aisle pillars of the church.
 The church's octagonal font, also of the 15th century, is carved with figures of lions and satyrs.